chilcano/ghpages-holosec/_posts/2020-01-22-building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-data-plane-part2-external-dns-ingress.md

    ingress.extensions/hello-ingress-np    hello-svc-np.cloud.holisticsecurity.io              80      17m
    ```

-2. Understanding how works microservice exposicion and how they should be called
+2. Understanding how works microservice exposition and how they should be called

    Since the `ExternalDNS` and `NGINX Ingress Controller` have been configured in the `CheapK8s` Cluster, the only way to call the [Hello Microservices](https://github.com/chilcano/kubeadm-aws/blob/0.2.1-chilcano/examples/hello-cheapk8s-app.yaml){:target="_blank"} is through their [`Ingress Resources`](https://github.com/chilcano/kubeadm-aws/blob/0.2.1-chilcano/examples/hello-cheapk8s-ingress.yaml){:target="_blank"} and their [`Services`](https://github.com/chilcano/kubeadm-aws/blob/0.2.1-chilcano/examples/hello-cheapk8s-svc.yaml){:target="_blank"}.

    It is very important to understand how Kubernetes exposes our microservices.
-Next, I copy some concepts (Kubernetes's primitives) and references to understand the whole operation.
+Next, I copy some concepts (Kubernetes' primitives) and references to understand the whole operation.

    >
    > * `ClusterIP`: Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
 This is the default `ServiceType`.